codesport/admin-panel/README.md

 React uses JavascScript ES6 and its apps are often coded in [JSX](https://www.google.com/search?what+is+JSX?).
 JSX allows the developer to combine HTML and JavaScript in the same line of code.

 ## React Coding Conventions
 In React, functional and class compoennts are declared using `PascalCase` (i.e., **must** have a capital letter).
-Methods, functions within functional components,variables, an constants are declared using `camelCase` (i.e., first letter is lowercase).
+Methods, functions within functional components, variables, and constants are declared using `camelCase` (i.e., first letter is lowercase).

-Technically you can have all your  components in 1 file, however, for manageabilty, many developers prefer to have one component per file and use import statements when components need to be resused.
+Technically you can have all your  components in 1 file, however, for manageabilty, React developers prefer to have one component per file and use import statements when components need to be resused.

+React components

 Refer to the Reacts documentation for more info on [conventions and use](https://reactjs.org/docs/components-and-props.html).